Clam, mussel, and oyster seasons OPEN for harvest year-round.

-DNR-47 is accessible by boat only.
+DNR-47 (Hood Canal) is accessible by boat only.
 There is no upland access to this beach.

-Not much is known about clam populations on this beach but harvest opportunities on DNR-47 should be very similar to DNR-48 which is located about 200 yards to the north of DNR-47.
-This beach is rocky like DNR-48, and digging may be difficult but should be productive for butter clams, large native littleneck clams and horse clams in the mid-low tidal zone.
-A good technique for digging butter clams in rocky substrate is to target individuals or small groups of butter clams by looking for the rectangular siphon holes that indicate their presence.
+Not much is known about clam populations on this beach but harvest opportunities on DNR-47 should be very similar to DNR-48 which is located about 200 yards to the north.
+This beach is rocky like DNR-48, and digging may be difficult.
+It should be productive for butter clams, native littleneck clams and horse clams in the middle to low intertidal zone.
+A good technique for digging butter clams in rocky substrate is to target individuals or small groups of butter clams by looking for the oval siphon holes that indicate their presence.
 This method takes less time and energy than random digging.
 A wide tined potato fork works well for digging butter clams in rocky substrate.

 This may be an excellent oyster beach.